The Human Truth Foundation

 Population:

 Serbia's population is predicted to rise to 9.479 million by 2030.
 This rise is despite a low fertility rate, meaning, that this country is helping to alleviate problems with growing population in neighbouring countries by accepting immigrants, very likely as a requirement of maintaining an active workforce.
-This country has a fertility rate of 1.56.
+This country has a fertility rate of 1.63.
 The fertility rate is, in simple terms, the average amount of children that each woman has.
-The higher the figure, the quicker the population is growing, although, to calculate the rate you also need to take into account morbidity, i.e., the rate at which people die.
-If people live healthy and long lives and morbidity is low, then, 2.0 approximates to the replacement rate, which would keep the population stable.
+The higher the figure, the quicker the population will grow, although, to calculate the rate you also need to take into account morbidity - the rate at which people die.
+If people live healthy and long lives and morbidity is low, then, 2.0 approximates to the replacement rate (two new children for each set of parents who die), which would keep the population stable.
 If all countries had such a fertility rate, population growth would end.
 The actual replacement rate in most developed countries is around 2.1.
+The highest fertility rate ever detected in a single year was in Yemen in 1985, at 8.86.13

 Population2